zbalkan/nmap_scan/README.md

 - Run `setup.sh`
 - Fill in `config.json` with the subnet(s) required
-- Check crontab for tasks
+- Check systemd timers and update if needed

 Or, you can set it up manually:

 - Run `pip install -r requirements.txt`
 - Copy `nmap_scan.py` and `config.json` to a known location.
-- Create cron jobs to run
+- Create systemd timers or cron jobs

 ### Single use (for test and debugging)